gabrielyoshy/TaskManager-Backend/README.md

 ## Installation

-To run this application it is necessary to open a terminal and execute the following:
+To run this application it is necessary the following:

 ### update aplication.properties (DataSourceAutoConfiguration & DataSourceProperties)